Caring for Our Resident Animals

 We have several turtles that consume over a hundred heads of lettuce per year.
 The turtles are also served other fresh vegetables and fruits.
 The turtles need exercise, so periodically they are removed from their tanks and taken outside (when possible) to walk around.
 Other times the turtles are exercised in the Museum.

-All of our animals - from the biggest ocean pout to the tiniest mealworm - need fresh food and water!
-Your donations to "Giving Twenty in 2020" help provide not only necessary food - and all we all know how much food costs these days! - but the services (making salt water) and utilities (electricity to run pumps, chillers, heaters, and lights for our animal tanks) needed to keep our critters healthy and happy!
+Your donations will help provide not only necessary food - and we all know how much food costs these days! - but the services (making salt water) and utilities (electricity to run pumps, chillers, heaters, and lights for our animal tanks) needed to keep our critters healthy and happy!